We're here...for property tax inquiries.

 This site provides information about the Cook County Assessor's Office, which is responsible for assessing all properties in Cook County.
 You can use this site to look up the assessment and characteristics of your property as well as the other 1.8 million parcels of property in the county.
 This information can be used for appealing your properties assessed value online.
 It also contains information regarding property tax exemptions qualifications.

-In response to COVID-19, The Cook County Assessor’s Office will continue the automatic renewal of the Senior Freeze, Veterans with Disabilities, and Persons with Disabilities Exemptions; the Homeowner and Senior Exemptions will continue to auto-renew every year.
+The automatic renewal is for the Homeowner and Senior Exemptions and will continue to auto-renew every year.

 To verify which exemptions were received last year, homeowners can visit the Cook County Property Tax Portal at cookcountypropertyinfo.com, enter their PIN and look under the exemption tab.

-For those first time applicants, the 2021 tax year exemption filing period will begin in early March 2022.
-Homeowner are encouraged to file online.
+For those first time applicants, the 2022 tax year exemption filing period will begin in late Spring 2023.
+Homeowners are encouraged to file online.
+Our office can help you file.
 To learn more about property tax exemptions and eligibility, visit cookcountyassessor.com/exemptions.

 Property must be owner occupied on January 1, of the year one claims the exemption.